bjodah/symodesys/README.md

 tool for dealing with systems of ODE's.

 Symodesys offers (for IVP's):
-* [TODO] Add options of method to GSL integrator
+* [TODO] Add options of dynamic step size GSL integrator
-* [TODO] Add code generation support for: Sundials, ODEPACK.
+* [TODO] Add code generation support for: Sundials, ODEPACK and RODAS (look at assimulo)
 * [TODO] Improve code generation to write loops when possible (let compiler unroll if optimal, decalare global const paramters)
 * [TODO] Look into generating Jacobian as a sympy.SparseMatrix
 * [TODO] General Interactive plotting through Enthought's Chaco library